Gigaspaces/xap-docs/site/content/xap120adm/tuning-communication-protocol.markdown

 | com.gs.transport_protocol<br>.lrmi.system-priority.<br>threadpool.min-threads|This parameter specifies the minimum size of a thread pool used to control admin API calls| 1 |  Server| Threads|No|
 | com.gs.transport_protocol<br>.lrmi.system-priority.threadpool.max-threads | This parameter specifies the maximum size of a thread pool used to control admin API calls | 8 | Server | Threads|No|
 | com.gs.transport_protocol<br>.lrmi.custom.threadpool.<br>idle_timeout |  | 300000 millisec     |   | | |

+{{% anchor 1%}}

+**com.gs.transport_protocol.lrmi.max-threads**<br>
+With a system that may have high concurrency level as a result of a large number of remote clients performing:<br>
+- space operations<br>
+- remote service executions<br>
+- single client with large number of threads<br>
+- notify listener (container) accessing the space<br>

+This property value must be tuned to have a larger value.
+By default this pool can grow up to 128 threads.
+This means there can be a maximum of 128 threads (across all clients and grid members) total accessing the space instance running in a given GSC process simultaneously.

+With a system that may trigger a notify listener (that performs remote space access) or a remote service or a task 128 times, very quickly this would consume the entire LRMI thread pool causing new remote requests (by the listener or any other remote activities) to wait until there would be available LRMI threads to handle incoming requests.
+This may slow down the application performance dramatically causing existing connections to drop.

 {{% refer %}}
 If you are using the **notification slow consumer** mechanism see the [Slow Consumer](./slow-consumer.html#Configuration -- Server Side) for additional LRMI parameters to configure.